Hammania689/Android-Self-Learning/README.md

-# The Outdate Android Starter Pack
+# The Outdated Android Starter Pack
 Getting a feel for android with these courses and quick apps